President & CEO

-Ashley Lusky joined the NYC Leadership Academy in 2012 and currently serves as Senior Associate, External Affairs.
+Ashley Lusky joined the NYC Leadership Academy in 2012 and currently serves as Associate Director, External Affairs.
 In this capacity, Ashley helps to increase the organization’s visibility through a multi-faceted marketing and communications initiative.
 She leads NYCLA’s online communications to engage supporters across the country.

 Prior to joining NYCLA, Ashley was a Development Intern at Grand Street Settlement, a community organization providing social services to low-income residents in Manhattan and Brooklyn.

 She holds a BA in Psychology and Public Policy with a concentration in Children and Families from William Smith College.

 Director, Research, Evaluation & Impact

 Nikki Nagler joined the NYC Leadership Academy in 2016 and now serves as Director of Research, Evaluation & Impact.
 In this role, she works closely with program teams and clients to gather formative data and uses these qualitative and quantitative measures to investigate and communicate the impact of the Leadership Academy’s work.
 Previously, Nikki worked as the Director of Assessment at CUNY Hunter College, where she collaborated with faculty to design and implement learning outcomes assessment initiatives that promoted continuous improvement and institutional effectiveness.
 Nikki holds an MA in Mental Health Counseling from CUNY Hunter College and a BS in Political Science from the University of Maryland, College Park.
 Growing up, she always thought she wasn’t a “numbers person,” until her high school Calculus teacher taught her otherwise – and now she loves spending her days working with data!

 As the Associate Director of Marketing, Lorene supports the organization’s initiatives to promote professional learning services for school and district leaders.